Notes on World History

 With the first known alien contact, more species began to populate Esterin.
 Some traveled to the planet to visit and gawp at the marvels of the Golden Age from afar, while others attempted to view in person.
 Most of these visitor’s technology failed upon landing, forcing them to stay.
 Other species traveled to Esterin through once functioning portals created by the Divines.
 The most well known of these aliens are the Q’thar, crash landing on Esterin a little over 20,000 years ago.
 Their presence and population, once a space of chaos, is now an integral part of Iron Fall.

-This was the age where many saw the creation passages to other worlds, incredibly advanced medicines and mana technologies, as well as general peace among the different civilizations.
+This was the age where many saw the creation of passages to other worlds, incredibly advanced medicines and mana technologies, as well as general peace among the different civilizations.
 It seemed to be some sort of utopia, untouched by the potential hardship the world could endure, but it couldn’t go on forever.

 However, Elseldir would not allow Surna’s sacrifice to be in vain.
 Despite the darkness engulfing the world, the Moon offered his life blood to the mortals of Esterin.
 His divine ichor fused with the planet, causing great ley lines and mana lakes to spring forth, providing heat and energy to the world.
 The intensity of his actions forced Elseldir to retreat from the mortal realm, hiding from the wrath of Death.
-In his weakened state, the wandering predators could’ve easily preyed on him.

 Despite being hidden away until he could regain power, the Moon’s earlier sacrifice still had a drastic impact on Esterin.
 His blood now running through the land, brought life back into the dying world.
 Mana ran rampant, permeating even the simplest of lifeforms.
 The rise of powerful magics and the abundance of mana dealt a massive blow to the eldritch horrors feeding from the darkness.

-The Old Ones were thwarted, original goal disrupted by the God of the Moon, forcing them to retreat into the Rift Lands and Dark Reaches.
+The Old Ones were thwarted, their original goal disrupted by the God of the Moon, forcing them to retreat into the Rift Lands and Dark Reaches.
 This is where these creatures now remain, waiting and plotting for the proper time to allow their mission to continue.
 Though, their power still draws people near.
 Worshippers of these horrors, known as the Branded, flock to be gifted with their mark.
 They receive gifts and wishes, but at a terrible price, losing their mind, body, and agency in the process.
 Their goal is to locate and capture magic uses as offerings to the Old Ones in hopes they can regain their once abundant power.

 Outside of cities and settlements, a great bog settled across the land.
 The Frontier has no consistent or viable power source (aside from mana springs, mana lakes, or ley lines).
 Great beasts, monsters, and other horrors roam free, preying on the adventurers foolish enough to explore the lands.
 There had been few attempts to build roads connecting all of the cities, but they are found to be quickly overcome by the wilds if not maintained with diligence.
-More recently, a group of engineers began repairing broken railways, connecting many of the major cities to one another after receiving the approval of city leaders (Verdisol, Taunhill, Jarden, Lightvale, Mistmoore, Lyeria, Dranur, and Vasillica).
+More recently, a group of engineers began repairing broken railways, connecting many of the major cities to one another after receiving the approval of city leaders (Verdisol, Taunhill, Lightvale, Mistmoore, Lyeria, Dranur, and Vasillica).
 It has managed to half the time it takes to travel from city to city and greatly decrease the danger of doing so.